Leaf Peepers Love These Top 10 Fall Foliage RV Campgrounds

-Below are some of the best campgrounds to see fall foliage; you can find even more great RV parks and destinations on Campground Reviews or while planning your travels with RV Trip Wizard and the RV LIFE App.
+Below are some of the best campgrounds to see fall foliage; you can find even more great RV parks and destinations on RV LIFE Campgrounds or while planning your travels with RV LIFE Trip Wizard and the RV LIFE App.

 1. Kebler Corner, Colorado

 With access to hiking and biking trails, as well as fly fishing in Anthracite Creek that runs behind the property, Kebler Corner is a great place to see the beauty of fall color in the Rocky Mountains.
 Kebler offers full hook-ups as well as tent camping and cabins for rent.

 Aspen is a prime place to see the color change as the dense foliage takes on deep yellow, auburn, and orange hues.
 The best time to see the seasons changing is from late September through early October.

 Kebler Corner is located in Somerset, just north of Paonia.
 The views are spectacular, not to mention the grounds are impeccably maintained.
 We even met the owner (who lives on property) and he was working the entire weekend while chatting away with his guests.
 The fact they have a general/liquor store on the property is the icing on the cake.

 There’s actually a lowkey hiking trail on the other side of the property leading to gorgeous views.
 We were here during Fourth of July, and people were grilling and having a great time.
 You’ll easily become friendly with your neighbors, though the space for the campground is large enough to go out on your own and not be bothered.